 Good to know: Rush tickets are usually for students only, so be prepared to flash your NYU ID!
 In most cases, scoring rush tickets means waiting on line at a specified time at the theatre's box office for an opportunity to purchase discount tickets.
 Beware that usually the line for rush tickets can form much, much earlier than the time that the box office puts them on sale.
 In other cases, the box office conducts a lottery in order to determine who will have the opportunity to purchase tickets.
 You don't need to arrive early to the box office in such cases - you just need a little luck.

-Like student rush and standing room only policies, the TKTS™ ticket booths are a resource you can use to purchase discount tickets on the day of the performance you want to see.
+- Like student rush and standing room only policies, the TKTS ticket booths are available to purchase 25-30% off tickets (plus a ~3.00 serivice charge per ticket) on the day of the performance you want to see.
 (There are some exceptions for weekend matinees.)

-The main TKTS booth is located in Father Duffy Square, on West 47th Street between Broadway and 7th Avenue.
-The electronic signs in front display what shows are available for that day.
+- The main TKTS booth is located in Father Duffy Square, on West 47th Street between Broadway and 7th Avenue.
+Visit the TKT website for today's available performances.

 |For same-day evening performances||Monday, Wednesday - Saturday: 3pm - 8pm